 then $u\equiv0$.
-The elliptic equation involving infinity Laplacian has been strongly investigated in the recent years, however, the equation involving infinity Laplacian and gradient has still been limited.
-The closely related works to the current problem can be mentioned due to Armstrong, Smart and Somersille \cite{ASS11}, Patrizi \cite{SP}, and Birindelli, Galise, and Ishii \cite{BGI}.
-Note that in \cite{BGI}, the authors also proved some existence and nonexistence of viscosity solution for elliptic equation with truncated Laplacian and general inhomogeneous term in the strictly convex domain, which may be also called the Liouville type result for degenerate equation.
+Though the elliptic equation involving infinity Laplacian has been extensively investigated in the recent years, there has been limited work on the equation involving infinity Laplacian and gradient.
+We mention that some closely related works to the current problem are done by Armstrong, Smart and Somersille \cite{ASS11}, L\'{o}pez-Soriano, Navarro-Climent and Rossi \cite{LNR13}, Patrizi \cite{SP}, and Birindelli, Galise, and Ishii \cite{BGI}.
+Note that in \cite{BGI}, the authors also proved some existence and nonexistence of viscosity solution for elliptic equation with truncated Laplacian and general inhomogeneous term in any strictly convex domain, which may also be called the Liouville type result for degenerate equation.
 The theory of inhomogeneous infinity Laplacian equations is more recent and delicate.
-In particular, Lu and Wang \cite{LW2008,LW2008a} have first used Perron's method and standard viscosity solution techniques to establish existence and uniqueness of solution to inhomogeneous infinity Laplace equation of the form
+In particular, Lu and Wang \cite{LW2008,LW2008a} have first used Perron's method and the standard viscosity solution techniques to establish both the existence and uniqueness of solution to inhomogeneous infinity Laplace equation of the form

 where $\mathcal{O}\subset\R^d$ is a bounded domain and $\gamma\in\{0,2\}$, with Dirichlet boundary condition, provided $f$ has a constant sign.
-It is interesting in the works \cite{LW2008,LW2008a} that the uniqueness may fail when $f$ is allowed to change sign.
-It is worth mentioning that the evolution equations of homogeneous equations involving infinity Laplacian and porous medium have been well investigated in the elegant works of Portilheiro and V\'{a}zquez \cite{PV12,PV13}, especially in the context of porous medium, the authors of \cite{PV12} can transform the original equation to
+It is also interesting in the works \cite{LW2008,LW2008a} that the uniqueness may fail when $f$ is allowed to change sign.
+It is worth mentioning that the evolution equations of homogeneous equations involving infinity Laplacian and porous medium have been well investigated in the elegant works of Portilheiro and V\'{a}zquez \cite{PV12,PV13}.
+Especially in the context of porous medium, the authors of \cite{PV12} can transform the original equation to